OrchardCMS/OrchardCore/src/OrchardCore/OrchardCore.Modules/README.md

 By doing this you allow your modules to be self contained, completely decoupled from the Hosting applicaiton.

+!!! note
-> Note: If you drop a new module in, then you will need to restart the application for it to be found.
+    If you drop a new module in, then you will need to restart the application for it to be found.

 ## Add Extra Locations
 By default module discovery is linked to the `Modules` folder.
 This however can be extended.